mannetroll/palinstrophy/README.md

 - **Save the current frame** as a PNG image
 - **Dump full-resolution fields** to a folder as PGM images:
-  - u-velocity, v-velocity, kinetic energy, vorticity
+  - u-velocity, v-velocity, kinetic energy, vorticity, stream function

 ### Display scaling